-This one’s easy ; ) There’s not really a right or wrong way, technically speaking.
+This one’s easy ; ) At least in the United States, there’s not really a right or wrong way, technically speaking.
 It’s perfectly acceptable to mail, email, etc. a contract to a client.
 But here a few things you need to know…

 If you do snail mail it or scan and send, you might end up with multiple copies.
 Each copy would be signed by one of you.
 But you wouldn’t have 1 master copy signed by all parties.
 If your contract doesn’t have a “counterparts” paragraph to it, then this method might not be legally OK.

 Honestly, having had my own wellness coaching business in the past, you shouldn’t send contracts the old school way anyway.
 Not because it’s more or less legally binding — it’s just plain old inconvenient.